C1hars/Professional-C--Test/README.md

 # Professional-C--Test
-This is the exercisre code of Professional C++ , 4th Edition.
+The exercisre code of Professional C++ , 4th Edition.